zhao201730685110/ICp-banking-microservices/README.md

 	![alt text](images/icp-banking-app-test.png "Banking application")
     * Select a customer ID.
     * Please wait during the application calls banking data from the Mainframe through API Connect and z/OS Connect EE.
     * The result is displayed in a JSON structure.

+3. Your account is available for 24 hours.
+All your containers will removed when your account will expire.

 ---